 - training that is suited to the skills that local employers need

 - case management so that you are ready to take up and keep a job

 Your jobactive provider can also provide access to resources to help with your job search including the internet, printers and newspapers.

-To view a factsheet on the support available for retrenched workers, visit the Department of Jobs and Small Business website.
+To view a factsheet on the support available for retrenched workers, visit the Department of Employment, Skills, Small and Family Business website.

 For more information, including a full listing of jobactive providers in your area:

 - Call the Employment Services Information Line on 13 62 68